-SignalWire's vast API offerings make it quick and easy to send and receive SMS/MMS within a customer's application through a variety of different types of phone numbers!
+SignalWire's many API offerings make it quick and easy to send and receive SMS and MMS within a customer's application through a variety of phone number types.
 Take a look at this page to see some commonly-asked questions surrounding our messaging services.
-There are a few different ways to utilize these services, so we also encourage you to browse our documentation surrounding our APIs!
+There are a few different ways to utilize these services, so we also encourage you to browse the documentation for our APIs.

-- RELAY REST APIs: Here, you can find helpful APIs for creating/managing brands and campaigns, performing carrier/CNAM lookups on a given phone number, 2FA/MFA to increase application security, and much more!
+- RELAY REST APIs: Here, you can find helpful APIs for creating and managing brands and campaigns, performing carrier/CNAM lookups on a given phone number, 2FA/MFA to increase application security, and much more.

 Common Messaging FAQs

 |What are the essential steps I need to take to start sending messages?||1.
 Create a Brand.
 2. Register a Campaign.
 3. Assign phone numbers to the campaign.
 Full details are explained on our Messaging Campaigns Help Page.|

 |What is 10DLC?||10DLC is a type of phone number.
 Short for 10 Digit Local Code, it is a type of phone number that includes an area code followed by 7 additional digits indicating a specific channel.
 For example, +12345678910, where the "+1" indicates the country, the "234" indicates the area code, and the remaining digits indicate the channel.|

 |Can we programmatically create campaigns/brands?||Yes!
 You can do this through the SignalWire REST APIs.
 Check out the documentation here.|